 Public access to goods and services

 Public access to goods and services and restrooms are other areas to consider when evaluating exposure to complaints, depending on the nature of a facility.
-Compliant restrooms would be a priority for highway rest stops, while service counters and paths of travel in a convenience store affect public access to goods and services and are a higher priority.
+For example, compliant restrooms would be a priority for highway rest stops.
+For a convenience store, service counters and paths of travel affecting public access to goods and services are a higher priority.

 If you are served with a complaint, there are some basic steps you may follow to help reach a resolution.

 Having information about your facility’s accessibility status helps prepare you to respond to complaints.
 It also enables you to develop a proactive plan.
 A plaintiff’s goal when filing a complaint should be to bring about changes that make the facility accessible, and if you are entering the discussion with a plan to do so, the stage is set for a more agreeable resolution.

 Step 1: Verify if the issues in the complaint are valid.

 Completing a thorough facility review for compliance will provide an accurate and useful picture of issues, if any, on your property.
 This makes it easier to identify allegations in the complaint that do not apply to your facility.
 Sometimes grievances are raised by litigants who follow a pattern of repeatedly filing similar complaints at numerous properties.